SilbinaryWolf/WP-Percolate/README.md

 * Fix for inserting images into post body in wordpress 3.3.1
 * Made the path to the javascript file agnostic of the plugin directory name.

+### 3.1

+* Updated post timestamp to honor a timezone set in wordpress.
+The offset of the wordpress setting is applied to the `posted_on` time when importing.
+* Added postToPercolate function.
+* Cleaned up settings page.
+Got rid of search by username and re-ordered the input options.

 -----------
 _Method of Deployment_